phthom/HybridCloud/6-MicroclimateJenkinsLab.md

 # Congratulations

-You have successfully created and installed a microservice application with Microclimate.
+You have successfully created and installed a microservice application with Microclimate and deployed this application with Jenkins on IBM Cloud Private

+### End of Lab

 # IBM Hybrid Cloud Workshop